• Skip to primary navigation

 Serving: 1 BiscuitCalories: 86kcalCarbohydrates: 10.7gProtein: 1.5gFat: 4.1gSaturated Fat: 0.6gCholesterol: 10mgSodium: 49mgPotassium: 52mgFiber: 0.6gSugar: 2.9gCalcium: 5mgIron: 1mg

-Tried this recipe?
-Let us know!I’d love to hear what you think so please leave a comment below.
+Did you make this recipe?I’d love to hear what you think – leave a review below.
 Sharing on socials?
 Tag me @itsbakeangel and use #makeitwithbakeangel!

-Filed Under: All Recipes, Cookies, Dairy Free, Nut Free, Soy Free
+Posted Under: All Recipes, Cookies, Dairy Free, Nut Free, Soy Free

 About Bake Angel